 The bid package must include cost and pricing formats.
-Generally street, water, sewer, utility and landscaping projects will be unit price contracts, while building type contracts will be lump sum.
-For unit cost contracts, the bid specifications should delineate each type of item, estimating quantity, unit price, and estimated total cost.
-All bid packages should indicate that the grantee can reject any and all bids received.
+Generally, bid specifications should delineate each type of item, estimating quantity, unit price, and estimated total cost.
+All bid packages should indicate that the subrecipient can reject any and all bids received.
+The subrecipient must comply with applicable Kentucky procurement code or federal CDBG/CDBG-DR regulations, whichever is more stringent.